junahmkh/GNN-Anomaly-Prediction-Dashboard/README.md

 The dashboard uses the **M100 dataset**.
 You can download it from [Zenodo](https://zenodo.org/records/7541722).

+After downloading the .tar files, unzip them.
+Each .tar file is prefixed with its M100 data center rack ID.
+For testing purposes, you may use a subset of the dataset-- we recommend racks IDs [0, 2, 8, 9, 10].

+If you choose to use use other rack_ids you will need to update their definitions in both `backend/main.py` file and `gnn_inference/load_models.py` file.

-Place the dataset under the `data/m100_aggregated/` directory before running the app.
+Finally place the extracted folder inside the `data/m100_aggregated/` directory before running the app.

 ---